 You should still use a credit card when you travel

-While it’s important to keep foreign transaction fees in mind, don’t be scared off from using a credit card while traveling internationally, as there are a lot of benefits you can gain from using one.
+While it’s important to keep foreign transaction fees in mind, don’t be scared off from using a credit card while traveling internationally.
+There are a lot of benefits you can gain from using one.

 You can avoid paying foreign fees if you pick up the right credit card before you travel.
-Make sure to compare the best travel credit cards to see which option might offer the most perks for your needs, including no foreign transaction fees.
-The best travel cards and rewards cards let you earn cash-back, airline miles, hotel points or flexible rewards for each dollar you spend.
+Make sure to compare credit cards to see which option might offer the most perks for your needs, including no foreign transaction fees.
+The best travel credit cards and rewards cards let you earn cash-back, airline miles, hotel points or flexible rewards for each dollar you spend.

 Besides having the potential to earn rewards, using a credit card overseas is a great way to score zero fraud liability coverage.
 If your credit card is lost or stolen abroad, you won’t be on the hook for a single cent of fraudulent purchases.